TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *TCA*

-        The Table Configuration Array (TCA) is a central configuration structure in TYPO3 for defining and managing database tables and fields.
+        The Table Configuration Array (TCA) is a central configuration structure in TYPO3 for defining and configuring database tables and fields.

     ..  _tceforms:
     -   *TCEforms*